▶️ LISTEN TO THIS ARTICLE

 Agent coordination collapses into four fundamental patterns, each with different tradeoffs for latency, reliability, and error propagation.

 Broadcast communication sends messages to all agents simultaneously.
 Simple to implement, terrible at scale.
 Every agent processes every message regardless of relevance, creating O(n²) communication overhead as agent count grows.
 Useful for initialization or global state updates, catastrophic for ongoing coordination.
-When SocialVeil tested communication barriers across 720 scenarios, broadcast systems showed 45% reductions in mutual understanding—not from network failures, but from agents drowning in irrelevant context that diluted critical signals.
+Separately, SocialVeil tested communication barriers across 720 scenarios and found that semantic vagueness, sociocultural mismatch, and emotional interference produced 45% reductions in mutual understanding across all barrier types, not from network architecture failures, but from fundamental gaps in how LLMs diagnose and recover from misunderstandings.

 Peer-to-peer communication lets agents message specific partners.
-Scales better but requires agents to know who needs what information—either through hardcoded roles or learned policies.
+Scales better but requires agents to know who needs what information, either through hardcoded roles or learned policies.
 This is where DyTopo makes its contribution: instead of fixed peer relationships, agents dynamically reconfigure their communication networks during execution.
 An agent that repeatedly provides low-quality information sees connections pruned.
 High-performing specialists gain direct channels to coordinate without routing through intermediaries.
-On collaborative navigation tasks in multi-agent reinforcement learning benchmarks, dynamic topology outperformed static peer networks by 23%.
-The mechanism isn't exotic—it's agents voting on epistemic trust through network structure rather than explicit reputation scores.
+On code generation and mathematical reasoning benchmarks, dynamic topology outperformed the strongest baseline by an average of 6.2 percentage points.
+The mechanism isn't exotic.
+It's agents voting on epistemic trust through network structure rather than explicit reputation scores.

 The pattern that emerges: static coordination protocols optimize for predictability; dynamic protocols optimize for performance.
 As systems scale, the economic pressure favors dynamic coordination, which shifts architectural complexity from design-time (where humans specify structure) to run-time (where agents negotiate structure).
 This makes systems harder to audit and easier to exploit, but cheaper to operate.